Welcome to Bermuda!

 However, in the UK, there are sometimes good reasons for extending the "110-Day Rule" when both it and the "80-Day Rule" have been complied with if appropriate.
 In general, it applies when the service of the indictment and the trial, usually about the same as that between the 80th and 110th days, is inadequate for defence preparation for trial.

-For information about any aspect of Bermuda Law involving a person prosecuted the Director of Public Prosecutions on behalf of the Bermuda Government, e-mail dpp@gov.bm at Global House, 43 Church Street, Hamilton.
+The Director of Public Prosecutions can be reached at Global House, 43 Church Street, Hamilton.
 Phone 296-1277.

 Criminal Injuries Compensation Board